Marc Chavez,

 In 2019, Chavez was chosen in the inaugural group of Forward Promise National Fellowship, Robert Wood Johnson Foundation, with the responsibility of building a culture of health model for boys and young men of color, (BYMOC) as an independent initiative, in collaboration with many other national leaders in the field.

 Chavez’ journey is eternally grateful to his daughter, Amaya Xochi’s memory (2001-11).
 Born with Cerebral Palsy- Quadriplegia, and blindness, her spirit and lessons continue to guide him in life and motivate youth and adults alike.
-Chavez continues to study traditional medicine, indigenous coastal culture, and ancestral native foods.
-Chavez enjoys surfing and sharing the stoke of the ocean and jungles.
+Chavez continues to study traditional medicine, Indigenous coastal culture, and ancestral native foods.
+Chavez enjoys surfing and sharing the stoke of the ocean and jungle.